elpatron68/HG-Server-Manager/README.md

 Occurring penalties are displayed in the *Penalties* text box.
 New penalties are signalized with a sound effect.

+### Hot slots

+*HG Server-Manager* supports up to ten *hot slots* to quickly change between different configurations.
+Every *hot slot* represents a different server configuration.

+#### Activate a hot slot

+The keyboard hot keys `Crtl+1` to  `Crtl+0` activate a corresponding *hot slot*.
+The game server will immediately launch. **A previously started server is terminated beforehand.**

+#### Assigning a configuration to a hot slot

+- Load (or edit) a configuration and adjust it to your needs.
+- Save this configuration with the file name `slot<Number>.kl`.
+E.g. for `Crtl+3` the file name should be `slot3>.kl`.

 ## How notifications work

 There are two use cases for notifications:

-- You want to inform your player community that you have launched your game server
+- You want to inform your player community about your game server launces.
-- You (or your players) want to be informed if your game server detects any penalties
+- You (or your players) want to be informed if your game server detects any penalties.

-Let your players never miss one of your races by letting them subscribe to your messages!
+**Let your players never miss one of your races by letting them subscribe to your messages!**

 *HG Server-Manager* uses the free service [*Ntfy*](https://ntfy.sh/) to send notifications to subscribed clients.
 To setup *Ntfy* notifications as game host, you have to